net/url

 Functions

-func QueryEscape
+func QueryEscape#

-1func QueryEscape(s string) string
+func QueryEscape(s string) string

 QueryEscape escapes the string so it can be safely placed inside a URL query.

-1query := url.QueryEscape("my/cool+blog&about,stuff")
+query := url.QueryEscape("my/cool+blog&about,stuff")

 Output